Why We Need More Bespoke Kits for Women Players

 And while every season is filled with its fair share of on-pitch sensations, one of the most impactful narratives from this year’s Adobe Women’s FA Cup has been happening off the pitch at Camden Town WFC.

 Camden Town WFC symbolises the significance of the Adobe Women’s FA Cup for so many teams and players at non-league level.
-Playing at tier seven of the women’s football pyramid, every season this competition is their chance to play on the biggest stages and potentially mix it with the elite.
+Playing at tier seven of the women’s football pyramid, every season this competition a chance to play on the biggest stages, and go head-to-head with professional clubs.

 Kits and performance products are one such area of inequality.
-While elite professionals are now receiving bespoke kits made for women athletes, non-league teams are still playing in product ‘made’ for the male body, limiting comfort and performance.
+While professional clubs are now receiving bespoke kits made for women athletes, non-league teams are still playing in off-the-shelf product ‘made’ for the men, limiting comfort and performance.

 Challenging inequality via fashion is in Hattie Crowther’s DNA.
 The designer and lecturer has used football as a canvas for messages of equal treatment, from customised England shirts in support of the team’s Black players to jersey-inspired corsets that toy with preconceived notions of gender identity.